Inaya791/SearchInternetwithLLMs/README.md

 We usually face that LLMs are not giving updated or recent information.So to give search capability to LLMS like OpenAI,Google,Claude AI.

 **Link:https://tavily.com/**

+**Elaboration:-**

-I have used langchain and gradio web framework with Tavily API and OpenAI API.
+I have used langchain and gardio for web interface.
+I have used OpenAI API to refine the Tavily API data.

 **How to use?**